strata-io/strata-service-extension-examples/amazon-verfied-permissions/README.md

 Amazon-Verified-Permissions
 ```

 4. When you click Create, the service extension code box appears.
-Paste the code copied from the **Amazon-Verified-Permissions-RecipeSE.go** file.
+Paste the code copied from the **amazon-verified-permissions.go** file.
 5. Follow the instructions in the code to replace:

 * `policyStoreID` - ID of your Amazon Verified Permissions Store